sparisi/gym_gridworlds/README.md

  6 7 8
 ```

-> The true state is always passed with the `info` dictionary, to retrieve
+> The true state is always passed with the `info` dictionary as `info["state"]`,
-it even when wrappers are used.
-This makes debugging easier (e.g., it is
+to retrieve it even when wrappers are used.
+This makes debugging easier (e.g., it
-possible to count state visits even when RGB wrappers are used).
+is possible to count state visits even when RGB wrappers are used).

 The observation can be transformed to better fit function approximation (e.g., if you use DQN)
 using wrappers from [observation_wrappers.py](gym_gridworlds/observation_wrappers.py).
 For example